somai-ahmed/library-management-c/README.md

 ---

+> [!TIP]
+> This application is currently available only in French.
+All interfaces, messages, and content are provided in French.

 ## Conclusion

 This library management system in C is a complete and functional solution covering all essential library operations across three modules.
 The program meets all initial objectives: